OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/11-seven-segment-display.md

 		digitalWrite(digitPins[digitIndex], HIGH);
 	}

-	// loop for setting all the segment pins to output and then  off (LOW) for (byte segmentIndex = 0 ; segmentIndex < NUM_7SEG_SEGMENTS ; segmentIndex++) {
+	// loop for setting all the scan pins to output and then  off (LOW) for (byte segmentIndex = 0 ; segmentIndex < NUM_7SEG_SEGMENTS ; segmentIndex++) {
 		pinMode(segmentPins[segmentIndex], OUTPUT);
 		digitalWrite(segmentPins[segmentIndex], LOW);